Greece and the European Union: Relations before accession

 The Association Agreement and the declaration of potential future membership were based not only on economic obligations, but also on the presumption of ideological alignment.
-Therefore, the military authoritative regime lead by Colonel Georgios Papadopoulos which took power in Greece in 1967 presented a troublesome blockade for the European Community to go forward with its partnership.
+Therefore, the military authoritative regime led by Colonel Georgios Papadopoulos which took power in Greece in 1967 presented a troublesome blockade for the European Community to go forward with its partnership.
 The military junta based its rule on non-democratic actions such as the infringement of civil rights and the silencing of political opponents.
 This proposed a dilemma for the European Community, as these exertions overtly negated the core principles on which the Community was founded and aimed to collectively uphold.
 However, at the time, there was a concern of the creation of a 'third Europe' by countries which were ruled by right-wing authoritative regimes, such as Portugal and Spain.
 These were leaderships which excluded themselves from both the Soviet and the democratic based European blocks.
 Therefore, the Community feared that if it were to plainly reject Greece from its ongoing collaborative efforts, it would only strengthen the 'third Europe'.

 Following this change of ideological governance, the European Parliament called on the Community to freeze the Association Agreement and its Joint Committee meetings until the government retracted its wrongdoings.
 Furthermore, the Parliament issued a statement on May 11, 1967, denouncing the junta's authoritative approach and calling for the reinstatement of democracy in Greece.
 Following this declaration, the European Commission took initiative in September 1967 to take part in the efforts to pressure the Greek leadership by maintaining the parts of the Association Agreement which included definitive trade and customs obligations but suspended temporarily any further negotiations and expansion of the arrangement until the Greece democracy was restored.